-- For adjacencies of mechanical, electrical and plumbing (MEP) and heating, ventilation and air-conditioning (HVAC) rooms: - o ASTM E336-20 Standard Test Method for Measurement of Airborne Sound Attenuation between Rooms in Buildings - For spaces where speech privacy is required: - ASTM E2638-10 Standard Test Method for Objective Measurement of the Speech Privacy Provided by a Closed
+- For adjacencies of mechanical, electrical and plumbing (MEP) and heating, ventilation and air-conditioning (HVAC) rooms: - o ASTM E336-20 Standard Test Method for Measurement of Airborne Sound Attenuation between Rooms in Buildings - For spaces where speech privacy is required: - ASTM E2638-10 Standard Test Method for Objective Measurement of the Speech Privacy Provided by a Closed Room - ASTM E1130-16 Standard Test Method for Objective Measurement of Speech Privacy in Open Plan Spaces Using Articulation Index

-- Four points are earned if ≥15% of each different types of space comply with speech privacy criteria. - Three points are earned if ≥10% to <15% of each different types of space comply with speech privacy criteria. - Two points are earned if ≥5% to <10% of each different types of space comply with speech privacy
+- Four points are earned if ≥15% of each different types of space comply with speech privacy criteria. - Three points are earned if ≥10% to <15% of each different types of space comply with speech privacy criteria. - Two points are earned if ≥5% to <10% of each different types of space comply with speech privacy criteria. - One point is earned if ≥5% of MEP and HVAC rooms' adjacencies performance ratings comply with designed composite Sound Transmission Class rating.
+If not applicable, the point is earned. - No points are earned if <5% of each